Sgrahminator/follow_the_rainbow_travels/README.md

 Concept: A worldwide, user-driven recommendation website where LGBTQIA+ individuals and allies can share and discover LGBTQIA+ friendly and accepting places and/or events across various categories.

+Login/Register Page ("/"): User-centric gateway for both returning and new members of the Pride Worldwide community.
+ - Features straightforward login and registration forms with clearly outlined benefits for joining the community.
+ - Emphasizes the platform's commitment to safety, privacy, and respectful interactions.
+ - Login being the usual Email and Password (hashed) form.
+ - Registration will have Name (First and Last), Username (a user created name for themselves), Pronouns (a drop down of options - He/Him, She/Her, They/Them), Membership Type (radio button choice of LGTBQIA+ or Ally), Email, Password (hashed), and Confirm Password (confirm).
+ - Once logged in the user will direct/route to the Home Page ("/home").
+ - Typically the home page would be the main route ("/"), in this case the login/registration page is the main route ("/") - users can not see anything within the website unless they're registered and logged in.

 *All pages except the login/registration page will have this at the top of their pages* Top of page:
 "Discover and Share LGBTQIA+ Friendly Spots with Confidence — Your Safe Harbor in an Open World"

-Navigation: Quick-access tabs for Home, About, Categories, Safety Tips, Ally Corner, and Profile circle/spot.
+Top of page Navigation: Quick-access tabs for Home, About, Categories, Safety Tips, Ally Corner, and Profile circle/spot.
 - Each button/tab will route/direct to it's respective page.
 - The profile circle/spot will display the users chosen profile image and when clicked on it will have 3 options.
 1. A link to the users profile page